-Maritime injuries and accidents come under the scope of some unique sea laws, even if the accident or injury happened at the dock.
+Many injuries and accidents come under the scope of some unique laws, even if the accident or injury happened at the dock.
 As per federal maritime laws, you could prosecute the guilty party to claim injury compensation.
-A Houston maritime lawyer like: Zehl and Associates could brief you your legal rights and options and carve the right action plan.
+A Houston car accident lawyer could brief you your legal rights and options and carve the right action plan.

 How Maritime Laws Apply

 When an individual is injured while on sea, regardless of whether he was waiting at the dock or was on a sea cruise, specific federal maritime laws – also called admiralty laws – could apply.
 These complex, but nuanced rules encompass legal problems pertaining to “navigable waters”.